decidables/decidables/README.md

 #### Version

 - `yarn changed`
-  - Lists which libraries and sites will receive version bumps when `yarn version` is run
+  - Lists which libraries and sites will receive version bumps when `yarn versions` is run
 - `yarn versions`
   - Bumps version numbers of all libraries and sites as needed based on conventional commits
   - Transitive dependencies updated in each `package.json`